spamathur/SocialMedia/README.md

 Following contents describe the main functions of the codes and brief explanations for key methods in each class.

+## IO Functionality Tests:

+I/O functionality is thoroughly tested within the `ClientTest` and `ClientHandlerTest` classes.
+Detailed descriptions and testing methodologies are documented in the comments at the beginning of each test case, explaining how specific functionalities are tested.

 ## Main Class

 This is the main entry point of the application.
 It demonstrates the usage of the `FileManager`, `UsersManager`, and other classes in the system.